perfsonar/docs/FAQ.rst

 Note that during a fresh network installation, Anaconda does install updates immediately (e.g. it wouldn't use a version of an RPM from when the ISO was built), and doesn't actually run any network services before the reboot.
 For those that are rebuilding after shellshock - using a proxy should not be necessary.

-Q:How can I add custom rules to IPTables?
+*Q: How can I add custom rules to IPTables?*

 A: The rules added by the perfSONAR toolkit are contained within a special perfSONAR chain of iptables (and ip6tables).
 You may add rules to the other chains, such as the INPUT chain, just as you would any other firewall rule.
 It is NOT recommended you change the perfSONAR chain as any changes you make could be overwritten by a software update.